johanneshagspiel/green-thumb/README.md

 Finally, you will need to create a database called ```testdatabase``` and run the commands specified in the ```src/Server/TestServer/src/main/resources/SQLconfig.txt``` file.

-After that, you can run ```mvn package -DskipTests``` on both projects, which will give you a WAR file you can load in Tomcat (server project), and a JAR file for the client.
+After that, you can run ```mvn package -DskipTests``` on both projects, which will give you:

+A WAR file you can load in Tomcat (just copy it into the ```webapps``` folder of Tomcat's directory and restart it).
+A JAR file for the client, which you can simply run with your Java JRE.

 ## Names and student numbers